"Mate, I need to talk with you about something." Carter had called to Tony Verdeschi over

 "You love her," Maya stated flatly, "and are afraid for her and the rest of Alpha.
 That's

 not mysterious, John."
-For a moment, Maya dropped the formality which made her feel so much
+For a moment, Maya dropped the formality which made her feel so much more comfortable in Koenig's presence.
+Now formality seemed out of place.
+"I

 love Tony the same way and, if I were in your shoes I might act in the very same fashion